X104n/computer-security/README.md

 1. Fork this repository by clicking the "Fork" button at the top of the page.
 2. Clone your forked repository to your local machine using `git clone https://github.com/YOUR-USERNAME/informatics-repository.git`.
 3. Create a new branch for your changes using `git checkout -b my-branch-name`.
 4. Add your exams or assignments to the `exams` or `assignments` folder, respectively.
-Please make sure that your files are named in the following format: `COURSECODE-EXAM_ASSIGNMENT-SEMESTER-YEAR(Grade)-nr.pdf`.
+Please make sure that your files are named in the following format: `COURSECODE-EXAM-SEMESTER-YEAR(Grade)-nr.pdf`.
 For example, `INF100-EXAM-SPRING-2019(Grade A)-1.pdf`.
 If you have multiple files for the same course, please add a number at the end of the file name, e.g. `INF100-EXAM-SPRING-2019(Grade A)-2.pdf`.
 5. Commit your changes using `git commit -m "Add my exams/assignments"`.
 6. Push your changes to your forked repository using `git push origin my-branch-name`.
 7. Go to the original repository and click the "New pull request" button.